-18. In the 2022 guidelines for Chief FOIA Officer Reports, any agency with a backlog of over 1,000 requests in FY 2021 was asked to provide a plan for achieving backlog reduction in the year ahead.
+19. In the 2023 guidelines for Chief FOIA Officer Reports, any agency with a backlog of over 1,000 requests in Fiscal Year 2022 was asked to provide a plan for achieving backlog reduction in the year ahead.
 Did your agency implement a backlog reduction plan last year?
-If so, describe your agency's efforts in implementing this plan and note if your agency was able to achieve backlog reduction in FY 2022?
+If so, describe your agency's efforts in implementing this plan and note if your agency was able to achieve backlog reduction in Fiscal Year 2023?

-While GSA was not required to implement a backlog reduction plan in FY 2022, the agency did make a concerted effort to improve the performance of its FOIA program and managed to reduce the backlog by approximately
+While GSA was not required to implement a backlog reduction plan for Fiscal Year 2023, the agency made, and continues to make, a concerted effort to improve the performance of its FOIA program, including addressing the backlog.